 What are the kennel requirements?

 Pets in cabin must be in a carrier that fits under the seat in front of you.
 Each airline has its own specific dimensions, so make sure your carry-on pet carrier is the proper size.
 It also has to allow room for the pet to be able to sit, stand and turn around while in the carrier.
-(Read about how one nervous pet made for a smelly flight for the passengers seated near it.)

 Some airlines have proper-sized kennels for sale at the ticket counter.
 Please call the airline to check availability.
 Then plan to arrive early enough to secure a kennel before boarding.
 With most airlines, a pet carrier counts against your checked baggage allotment.